Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 Why Industry Growth Is Expected to Accelerate

-Several converging trends are fueling the projected 6–7% annual growth rate for the home warranty sector:
+Several converging trends are fueling the projected 4% to 7% annual U.S. growth rate for the home warranty sector through the early 2030s:

 Understanding what a home warranty is and how it works is the first step in deciding whether this type of protection belongs in your financial plan.
-And if you're comparing plans, reviewing home warranty costs side by side can reveal significant savings opportunities.
+And if you're comparing plans, reviewing the best home warranty companies of 2026 side by side can reveal significant differences in coverage and price.

 Frequently Asked Questions